mm80843/T3.5/docs/Benef/PBN__Benef_375.md

 ## Articles mentionning this Benefit

 * [The impacts of knowledge, risk perception, emotion and information on citizens’ protective behaviors during the outbreak of COVID-19: a cross-sectional study in China](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_74.md)

+## Name of the Benefit

+Paying attention to official governmental media sources enhances access to accurate and reliable information, improves knowledge and risk perception, and increases the likelihood of adopting protective behaviors.